 The Homemade Curing Kit

-The newest edition to the Curing Kit line which allows you to cure your own bacon at home is now packaged in an environmentally friendly tube.
+Our handmade, professional, artisan kit allows you to cure your own bacon at home.
 This kit is perfect for anyone that wants to learn a new skill, loves bacon or wants to try out a new culinary experience.

-The kit uses proper artisan methods of drawing the moisture of our meat by the process of osmosis.
-The best thing about this tube edition is that it includes just one main curing mix from our customers' favourites – the sweet cure.
-It allows you to cure up to 1.5kg of bacon.
+The kit uses proper artisan methods of drawing the moisture out of meat by the process of osmosis.
+The kit allows you to cure up to 1.5kg of bacon and in three different cure flavours – old English, Cotswold Chorizo and British BBQ.
 Just add the pork!

 What's the inspiration behind the Curing Kit Range?